 Think about how differently you might approach someone if you believed they were on your side but were still too fearful and distrustful to let go of their old beliefs, as opposed to approaching someone you believed to be like your abuser.
 That’s a big attitude change!
 And it can make a big difference in being able to connect with these system members.

 Once they have made some progress in their own healing, the introject who was a source of fear and confusion and conflict in your system can actually become a strong and helpful member of your internal community and one of your most valuable allies in your group’s healing journey.

 [Note: The key points discussed here remain true regardless of whether or not mind control and programming were part of your history.
 However, connecting with an introject who has been purposely and purposefully created by a programmer is more difficult, and potentially more dangerous, than the process of connecting with an introject who evolved more organically, and it is all the more important to have a strong support system, including a therapist whom you know and trust, before beginning this work.]

-Wishing you the very best in your healing journey.
+And of course, I wish you and your whole system the very best in your healing journeys.